 This post may contain affiliate links.
 Please read our disclosure policy for more information.

-I have been a Laura Ingalls Wilder fan since I began reading her books in elementary school.
-I also loved watching the TV show, even though it is pretty loosely based on the books.
+I have been a Laura Ingalls Wilder fan since I began reading her books in elementary school, and I’ve always wanted to tour her home and museum in Mansfield, Missouri.
+I also loved watching the TV show as a child, even though it is pretty loosely based on the books.
 As an adult, I’ve wanted to learn more about her life, so I have started taking my family to her homes across the Midwest.
 We are lucky to live near to two of those homes–The Little House on the Prairie near Independence, Kansas, and Rocky Ridge Farm near Mansfield, Missouri.